RossLab/Bradysia-GRCs/README.md

 ### Important places to look at

+  - Google drive "Sciara_L_chromosome" (written documents; you should have access if you are supposed to have an access)
   - [Code](https://github.com/RossLab/Sciara-L-chromosome/blob/master/scripts/kmer-assigment-of-L-X-A/L-assignment.R#L28-L30) that **decides about assigments** what is L / Lc / Lk / Lp / AX / AXp (we can latter one separate A and X using either male coverage or the reference genome).
 In total the assigment fractions now are (Mbp):

   |    L    |    Lc    |    A    |    Ac    |    X    |    Xc    |    NA    |